 Biomass power comes from plants — crop and forest residues, corn kernels and stalks, energy crops, perennial grasses, and fast-growing trees like poplars, to name a few.
-It can be used to make liquid biofuels that serve as alternatives to oil, or to produce heat or electricity to power our homes.
-Biomass power accounts for roughly half of all the renewable energy produced in the United States, and we use more of it than any other country in the world.
-Today, biomass accounts for nearly 10% of the world’s energy source; by 2050 we believe this number will increase to 30%.
+They can be used to make liquid biofuels that serve as alternatives to oil, or to produce heat or electricity to power our homes.
+Biomass power accounts for roughly half of all the renewable energy produced in the United States, and we use more of it than any country in the world.
+Today, biomass accounts for nearly 10% of the world’s energy production; by 2050 we believe this number will increase to 30%.
 Plants capture and store the sun’s energy as they grow.
 Researchers are developing ways to produce energy from special, fast-growing, and higher-yielding “energy crops” such as willow, miscanthus, and switchgrass.
 All this plant material can be treated in different ways to produce energy and fuel.
 Biomass can be:

 - Burned in power plants to produce heat or electricity, with fewer harmful emissions than coal.